OctopusDeploy/docs/src/pages/integrations/new-relic/new-relic-complete-deployment.md

 layout: src/layouts/Default.astro
 pubDate: 2024-04-16
 title: 'New Relic - Complete Deployment'
+description: >-
-description: 'Notifies [New Relic](https://newrelic.com) of a deployment.
+Notifies [New Relic](https://newrelic.com) of a deployment.
-Sends the revision/version number, deployer, etc from the Octopus deployment.'
+Sends the revision/version number, deployer, etc from the Octopus deployment.
 navMenu: false
 # Set to true when launched
 navSitemap: false